brunetto/brunetto.github.com/stories/personal/my-favourite-quotes.md

 * Che tu creda di farcela o non farcela, hai ragione - Henry Ford

 * Fake it till you make it

+* A journey is best measured in friends than in miles - Tim Cahill

+* La bellezza salverà il mondo. - Cvetan Todorov